 One of the most sought-after non-phone work at home positions is chat and email based customer service.
 It seems that there are almost as many people who want to do this at home as there are people wanting to do data entry.

-But if you have small children at home with you, the majority of the phone-based jobs are not going to work out because of the “no background noise” requirement most of the companies seem to have.
+But if you have small children at home with you, the majority of the phone-based jobs are not going to work out because of the “no background noise” requirement these companies typically have.
 So chat and email based customer service positions do seem ideal if that’s your situation.

-I’ve decided to do some digging and make a list of the companies that do hire (at least occasionally) for email and chat based work.
-Please note that the companies listed might not be hiring now and that many of them also hire for phone work:
+I’ve decided to do some digging and make a list of the companies that hire (at least occasionally) for email and chat based work.
+Please note that the companies listed might not be hiring now and that many of them also hire for phone work.

 Apple regularly has openings from work from home iTunes chat advisors.
 This is a good position that pays well where you are considered an employee.
 You get paid training and benefits!
 The rate of pay will vary from person to person since it depends on your background, experience, and geographic location, but I’ve never seen anyone claim it’s a low amount and I believe for most it is in the teens.
 There is a lot of competition for these jobs, and your chances of landing it will be better if you know at least a little something about Apple products.
 Apple will also send you an Apple computer to do your work on if you are hired.

 Read my review of the Apple chat position here for more details.